Skyteens/depth_colourisation/README.md

 This project does colourisation of black and white images using the fusion of a despth estimate.

-Please use the google colab notebook to see the results.
+Feel free to use the google colab notebook to see the results.

+Test images are from the COCO dataset

+More information and data will be released later

 # Acknowledgements